WataRain/asuka/Programming/01-CCPROG1/01-AbsoluteBasics.md

 *The proverbial **black box** model of programming.*

-It is up to us programmers to create a program which transforms expected inputs into desired outputs.
+It is up to us programmers to create a program which transforms expected inputs into desired outputs, and one way to do it is to follow these steps (cyclically):

+1. Problem Analysis
+   * Identify inputs and outputs
+2. Algorithm Design
+   * Design an algorithm that is definite, exact, logical, and clear
+3. Implementation
+   * Implement the algorithm via code (such as in `ANSI C`)
+4. Testing and Debugging
+   * Create specific test cases in your program ("when x is 5, this function must...")
+   * Verify that these test cases work
+   * Debug your code by fixing bugs that are discovered
+5. Documentation and Maintenance
+  * User's Manual: guide on how to use the program
+  * Technical Manual: how the program was designed/created
+  * Internal Documentation: comments to inform others (and future you) about your code

 Ideally, the resulting program would be a *black box*, where users do not really have to know how the program works, only that it does work correctly.

 ### Integrated Development Environment (IDE)